Nutrition

 Macronutrient balance

-Macronutrients - carbohydrates, proteins and lipids - are the main sources of energy and nutrients for our body.
-A dietary rebalancing is essential to ensure an optimal intake of these macronutrients.
+Macronutrients—carbohydrates, proteins, and fats—are the main sources of energy and nutrients for our bodies.
+A balanced diet is essential to ensure an optimal intake of these macronutrients.

-- Protein: Essential for muscle growth and repair, protein also helps maintain the immune system .
-High-quality protein sources include lean meats, fish, eggs, dairy, and convenient options like liquid egg white.
+• Protein: Essential for muscle growth and repair, protein also helps maintain the immune system .
+High-quality protein sources include lean meats, fish, eggs, dairy products, and convenient options like liquid egg white.

-- Lipids: Healthy fats provide energy for low-intensity exercise and enable the absorption of fat-soluble vitamins.
+• Lipids: Healthy fats provide energy for low-intensity exercise and allow for the absorption of fat-soluble vitamins.

 Importance of micronutrients

-Vitamins and minerals are essential for the proper functioning of the body.
+Vitamins and minerals are essential for the body to function properly.
 For example, iron is essential for oxygen transport, while calcium is essential for bone health and muscle contraction.

 Adequate hydration

-Water plays a central role in regulating body temperature, transporting nutrients and removing waste.
+Water plays a central role in regulating body temperature, transporting nutrients, and eliminating waste.
 Even mild dehydration can impair performance and increase the risk of injury.

 Nutritional timing

-The timing of your nutrient intake can impact your performance and recovery.
+The timing of your nutrient intake can influence your performance and recovery.
 For example, consuming carbohydrates and protein after training can help replenish glycogen stores and repair muscle tissue.

 How to optimize recovery after exercise?